 Since 2006, the AZMP November survey usually provides a good number of conductivity-temperature-depth (CTD) casts in the St. Lawrence, allowing a good estimation of CIL properties in the Estuary.
-The data show the temporal warming (Fig. 39) and thinning (Fig. 38) of the CIL since the August survey.
-Fig. 39 shows that the fairly rapid increase of the CIL minimum temperature occurring between August and November is fairly constant interannually in spite of the differences in August temperature.
-Results indicate no CIL colder than 1 °C in the fall of 2022.
+The data show the temporal warming (Fig. 37) and thinning (Fig. 36) of the CIL since the August survey.
+Fig. 37 shows that the fairly rapid increase of the CIL minimum temperature occurring between August and November is fairly constant interannually in spite of the differences in August temperature.
+Results indicate no CIL colder than 1 °C in the fall of 2021.

-7.4 SEASONAL MEAN CIL INDEX
+SEASONAL MEAN CIL INDEX

 The Gilbert and Pettigrew (1997) CIL index is defined as the mean of the CIL core temperatures observed between 1 May and 30 September of each year, adjusted to 15 July with a region-dependent warming rate.
-It was updated using all available temperature profiles measured within the Gulf between May and September inclusively since 1947 (black line of the bottom panel of Fig. 37).
+It was updated using all available temperature profiles measured within the Gulf between May and September inclusively since 1947 (black line of the bottom panel of Fig. 35).
 As expected, the CIL minimum core temperature interpolated to 15 July is almost always colder than the estimate based on August and September data for which no temporal corrections were made.
 This is because the CIL is eroded over the summer and therefore its minimum core warms over time.

-This CIL index for summer 2022 was +0.31 °C, 3rd highest value since 1981.
-Thus the slightly above normal CIL index that was expected from winter mixed layer conditions turned into the second warmest August CIL and a seasonal mean index mid-way between.

-The CIL index for 2021 is still far below the record highs observed in the 1960s and in 1980.
-These earlier CIL temperature minimums will need to be re-examined to confirm that they were calculated using data with sufficient vertical resolution to correctly resolve the core minimum temperature.
+This CIL index for summer 2021 was +0.63 °C, the highest value since 1980.
+The 0.83 °C increase from the summer 2020 CIL index is consistent with the increase of 0.81 °C in the areal average of the minimum temperature in August.
+The warm winter conditions from 2010 to 2012 led to CIL indices that were still far below the record highs observed in the 1960s and 1980s, but this new value comes much closer.
+The earlier CIL temperature minimums will need to be re-examined to confirm that they were calculated using data with sufficient vertical resolution to correctly resolve the core minimum temperature.

-7.5 SUMMARY OF CIL CONDITIONS
+SUMMARY OF CIL CONDITIONS

-As a summary, Fig. 40 shows selected time series of winter and summertime CIL conditions (June and September bottom temperatures also related to the CIL are outlined below) and highlights the strong correlations between these various time series.
-Conditions related to the 2022 CIL were at near-normal in June and much warmer than normal by August.
+As a summary, Fig. 38 shows selected time series of winter and summertime CIL conditions (June and September bottom temperatures also related to the CIL are outlined below) and highlights the strong correlations between these various time series.
+Conditions related to the 2021 CIL were at near-record levels in many time series.

-8. BOTTOM WATER TEMPERATURES ON THE MAGDALEN SHALLOWS
+BOTTOM WATER TEMPERATURES ON THE MAGDALEN SHALLOWS